FOR IMMEDIATE RELEASE

 mmullins@tionol.org

-ST. LOUIS, Feb.
-27—The weekend of April 18-21 will see a gathering of some of the world’s best traditional Irish musicians for the Saint Louis Tionól.
-This year marks the 26 year that brings musicians, dancers and singers from all over North America to take part in a four-day musical celebration that includes a ceili (dance), music, dance and ballad workshops, as well as two concerts, at the Focal Point in Maplewood and the Sheldon Concert Hall.
+ST. LOUIS, March 5—April 10-13 will see a gathering of some of the world’s best traditional Irish musicians for the Saint Louis Tionól.
+For 27 years this event has brought musicians, singers, and dancers from all over North America and Ireland to take part in a 4 day celebration that includes a ceili( dance), workshops in music, songs and ballad, as welll as two concerts, at the Focal Point in Maplewood and the Sheldon Concert Hall.

 Pronounced “chun-awl,” tionól is the Irish word for a gathering and it describes the coming together from all over North America and Ireland of musicians intent on sharing their interest in the traditional music of the Celtic regions—music that came to North America with the first settlers and has grown into native genres such as old-time and bluegrass.